 Take the time to outline related projects you’ve worked on, the technology you used and the results you were able to generate for the business you were working with.

-Obviously, one of the core things to highlight consistently in your CV is the software and technology that you have worked with in the past and any particular areas of specialism.
+Obviously, one of the core things to highlight consistently in your contractor CV is the software and technology that you have worked with in the past and any particular areas of specialism.

 The most important thing to focus on in this regard is results.
 Anyone can claim expertise, qualifications and experience.
 However, even if you’ve worked on hundreds of cybersecurity or cloud projects, if you can’t provide examples of demonstrable results for your employer that experience isn’t as valuable as you may think.
 Being able to show you understand the implications of the projects you undertake will give you an edge.